mavens-group/mavens-group.github.io/content/_index.md

           </footer>
         </blockquote>

-        The **MAVENs** (*Materials Advancing a Viable ENergy future*) group, led by [Dr. Rudra Banerjee](https://mavens-group.github.io/author/rudra-banerjee/), is based in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at the [SRM Institute of Science and Technology](https://srmist.edu.in).
+        **MAVENs** (*Materials Advancing a Viable ENergy Future*), led by [Dr. Rudra Banerjee](https://mavens-group.github.io/author/rudra-banerjee/), is based in the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/) at the [SRM Institute of Science and Technology](https://srmist.edu.in).

-        We tackle the fundamental challenge of predicting material properties from electronic structure.
-Through computational modeling, we design materials with unprecedented capabilities like room-temperature quantum devices, efficient photocatalysts, and next-generation energy storage systems.
+        We focus on the **fundamental challenge of predicting material properties from electronic structure**, using computational approaches to design materials with targeted capabilities for energy, quantum, and functional technologies.
+Our research integrates theory, computation, and application-oriented insight to enable predictive understanding and guide experimental validation.

-        ### Designing Tomorrow's Materials Today
+        ### Designing Materials with Predictive Insight

-        We harness **Density Functional Theory (DFT)**, **Monte Carlo simulations**, and **Machine Learning** — a powerful combination of quantum mechanics, statistical physics, and artificial intelligence that enables us to predict, design, and optimise materials before they are synthesised in the laboratory.
-From the magnetic complexity of high-entropy alloys to the catalytic potential green hydrogen and quantum materials with long coherence time, we bridge fundamental theory with transformative applications.

-        Our breakthrough research spans three frontiers:

-        - **Disordered alloys** – unlocking exceptional properties through strategic compositional design
-        - **Quantum materials** – engineering the foundation for next-generation quantum technologies
-        - **Machine learning** – accelerating discovery across vast material landscapes
+        Our work combines **Density Functional Theory (DFT)**, **Monte Carlo simulations**, and **Machine Learning (ML)**.
+Together, these methods allow us to:

+        - **DFT:** Accurately compute electronic, magnetic, and structural properties for alloys, 2D materials, and molecular systems
+        - **Monte Carlo simulations:** Explore thermodynamic and configurational landscapes in disordered and multi-component systems
+        - **Machine Learning:** Accelerate discovery of functional materials and defects, while maintaining interpretability and scientific insight

+        By applying these tools across multiple length scales, we bridge atomic-level structure with macroscopic properties and **predict material behavior before synthesis**.

         {{% cta cta_link="./research/" cta_text="Explore Our Research" %}}

-        Every prediction we make connects with experimental reality.
-Through partnerships with leading experimentalists worldwide, we validate our models and push computational boundaries, ensuring our discoveries translate from silicon to laboratory bench.
+        ### Research Frontiers

+        Our research focuses on three interconnected areas:

+        1. **Disordered Alloys** – Understanding how atomic-scale disorder controls mechanical, magnetic, and electronic functionality, with applications in high-entropy alloys and spintronic devices.
+        2. **Quantum and Low-Dimensional Materials** – Engineering 2D materials and hybrid molecular systems for quantum technologies, spintronics, and energy conversion.
+        3. **Interpretable Machine Learning for Materials Discovery** – Developing physics-informed ML models to predict defect-host systems for quantum devices and other functional materials.

+        Each frontier links fundamental theory with **experimentally relevant outcomes**, ensuring that predictions are actionable and scientifically robust.

+        ### Collaborative Approach

+        We actively partner with **experimental groups worldwide** to validate computational predictions and translate insights into practical applications.
+These collaborations strengthen both the impact and credibility of our research.

         {{% cta cta_link="./publication/" cta_text="View Our Publications" %}}

         ### Join the Discovery

-        We seek **M.Sc. students** in physics, chemistry, or materials science ready to wield computational power against real-world challenges.
-If you're passionate about designing materials that will define our sustainable future, your next breakthrough awaits here.
+        We welcome **M.Sc. students** in physics, chemistry, or materials science interested in computational materials research.
+        Join us to explore **materials design with predictive insight** and contribute to technologies shaping a sustainable and quantum-enabled future.

         {{% cta cta_link="./position/" cta_text="Apply to Join Us" %}}